PocketNet: A Smaller Neural Network for Medical Image Analysis: Results

 \subsection{Model Saturation}

 A possible concern is that PocketNet models, due to their reduced parameter count, could saturate earlier during training than do full-sized architectures, which could result in the comparable performance we observe in our results in Section \ref{sec:acc}.
 To test this, we repeat the experiments described above for the COVIDx8B and BraTS data challenges using successively less data in the training set.
+For every iteration, we keep a fixed validation and test set.
+For the COVIDx8B dataset, we fix 10\% of the training data as a validation set and use the original test set.
+Similarly, for the BraTS data, we take 20\% of the training data as a test set and use 10\% of the remaining patients as a validation set.
+Additionally, we do not use data augmentation for this particular experiment.
 The results of this are shown in Figure \ref{fig:data-saturation-covid} and Figure \ref{fig:brats-violins}.

 In Figure \ref{fig:data-saturation-covid}, we see that the AUC values increase for both the PocketNet and full architectures as the size of the training set increases.
-Furthermore, we observe that both of these AUC values plateau to 1.0 (i.e., perfect prediction) and the PocketNet classifier saturates sooner than its full-sized counterpart does.
+Furthermore, we observe that these AUC values plateau at 1.0 (i.e., perfect prediction), and the PocketNet classifier saturates sooner than its full-sized counterpart.
 These observations suggest that the reduced architecture resulting from the PocketNet paradigm learns faster with fewer data points than its full-sized counterpart.
-Similarly, Figure \ref{fig:brats-violins} shows that the segmentation accuracy of the full-sized and PocketNet BraTS U-Net architectures improves as the number of data points included during training increases, and that both architecture types show the expected improvement in performance with each increase in the dataset size, plateauing to similar distributions.
+Similarly, Figures \ref{fig:brats-violins}, \ref{fig:brats-sat-haus}, and \ref{fig:brats-sat-avg-surf} show that the segmentation accuracy of the full and pocket U-Net architectures improves as the training set size increases.
+Both architecture types show the expected improvement in performance with each increase in the dataset size, plateauing to similar distributions.